Burja: Slovenian Wines with Character

-The Burja Stanice is a single vineyard wine and a blend of Malvazija Istarska and Laški Rizling.
-It was macerated for 12 days on the skins.
-It has flavors of dandelion, yellow flower, green apple, yeast.
-The wine is fermented in concrete and has high acidity with a bitter flower finish.
-It tastes more like a conventional white than a macerated wine.
+The Burja Stanice is a single-vineyard blend of Malvazija Istarska and Laški Rizling.
+It was macerated for 12 days.
+The flavors are dandelion, yellow flower, green apple, and yeast.
+The wine is fermented in concrete vessels and has high acidity with a bitter flower finish.
+It tastes more like a conventional white than a macerated white.
 4.0/5

 - Burja Petit Burja Zelen 2014

 We purchased this bottle from a shop in Belgrade, Serbia.
-The Burja Petit Zelan has flavors of petrol, flint, baked apple, and peach.
-It almost smells like aged Riesling.
-This Zelen was macerated for two days on the skins.
-For a fresh white wine, this has a medium body.
+Flavors of petrol, flint, baked apple, and peach.
+It smells almost like an aged Riesling.
+This Zelen was macerated for two days.
+It is medium-bodied.
 The acidity isn’t high but the wine has a nice tartness and subtle tension.
-A thinking white wine and a delicious one at that.
-An entry-level white wine of outstanding quality.
+A ‘thinking wine’ and a delicious one at that.
+The Burja Petit Zelen is an entry-level white wine of outstanding quality.
 4.0/5

 - Burja Noir 2015

 This is the only non-indigenous variety that Burja has in their vineyards.
 Burja’s website says that the Pinot Noir is aged for two years in a combination of large oak casks and barriques.
-We drank this Burja Pinot Noir in August of 2017 meaning the wine must have been recently bottled.
-There are flavors of forest floor, light red berry, raspberry, mushroom, and smoke.
+We drank this Burja Pinot Noir in August 2017, which means the wine was bottled right before we had it.
+There are flavors of forest floor, raspberry, mushroom, and smoke.
 Bright flavors and light bodied, it is true Pinot Noir although it doesn’t have the subtle power of a great Burgundy.
 4.1/5